nainira/devise-learn/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+ Devise on rails 4.1.4

 Things you may want to cover:

-* Ruby version
+* Ruby version - done

 * System dependencies